ClusterHQ/flocker/docs/index.rst

 .. _supported-orchestration-frameworks:

-Flocker allows you to launch and move stateful containers, like databases, by integrating with a cluster manager of your choice.
+Flocker allows you to launch and move stateful containers by integrating with a cluster manager of your choice.

-To install Flocker, first choose which cluster manager you are using.
+To install Flocker, first choose which cluster manager you are using, or intend to use:

 .. raw:: html